AlohaLuo/gnbsim-backup/README.md

 * golang environment on linux host.
   - root previledge is required to set an IP address which is dynamically assigned by SMF.
   - GTP kernel module capability is required for using [go-gtp](https://github.com/wmnsk/go-gtp)
+    - To check if GTP kernel module is present in your system, try the following command
+      ```
+      find /lib/modules/`uname -r` -name gtp.ko
+      ```
+      If you get someting like:
+      ```
+      /lib/modules/5.4.0-42-generic/kernel/drivers/net/gtp.ko
+      ```
+      it means that the module is present in your system.
+You may also want to try `modinfo gtp`.
+      Otherwise, you need to install the GTP kernel module by following instructions here: https://osmocom.org/projects/openggsn/wiki/Kernel_GTP
     - If you would like to use 'Raspberry Pi' to run gnbsim, Kernel Compiling is required for activating GTP kernel module (gtp.ko).

 * running free5gc somewhere.